Craig's Brother: Foundation and Homecoming (1995-2001)

 During this time the band experienced a sudden upsurge of fans with the advent of Napster when an unknown fan uploaded an mp3 of the song "Who Am I?" from the first album with the artist name "Craig's Brother (NOFX & Lagwagon)".
 The band openly gave their support to file sharing, arguing that sales would ultimately benefit from the free publicity, although reminding the fans that their label was against it.

 Craig's Brother has had a tenuous relationship with the Christian music industry since its inception.
-Although the band originally accepted the label "Christian Band" they quickly realized that it did not necessarily describe what they were attempting to do.
-Early on the band tried make it clear that in spite of the Christian beliefs of some of the band members, the band was not necessarily a "Christian Punk Band", that in fact they were just punks who happened to be Christian.
-Their early willingness to play Christian venues, sing about religious issues, and their relationship with Tooth and Nail records however has made "Christian Band" a label that Craig's Brother has never been able completely get away from.
+Although the band originally accepted the label "Christian band" they quickly realized that it did not necessarily describe what they were attempting to do.
+Early on the band tried to make it clear that in spite of the Christian beliefs of some of the band members, the band was not necessarily a "Christian punk band", that in fact they were just punks who happened to be Christian.
+However, their early willingness to play Christian venues and sing about religious issues and their relationship with Tooth and Nail Records have made "Christian band" a label that Craig's Brother has never been able to completely get away from.
 Both of Craig's Brother's Tooth and Nail releases were initially banned from Family Book Stores and picked up later due to the demand from customers.

-The band's perspectives on the Christian Music industry, and Napster led to strained a relationship with their label and in fall of 2000, Craig's Brother was released from their contract by Tooth & Nail Records.
+The band's perspectives on the Christian music industry and Napster led to a strained relationship with their label, and in the fall of 2000, Craig's Brother was released from their contract by Tooth & Nail Records.
 Tooth & Nail would press the album in February 2001, but did little to promote it, even neglecting to inform retailers of its existence.
-Record outlets would usually only stock the album at the customer's requests, so sales were not surprisingly disappointing.
+Record outlets would usually only stock the album at customers' requests, so sales were, not surprisingly, disappointing.

-The band continued to play shows but could not keep a solid line up.
+The band continued to play shows but could not keep a solid lineup.
 Finally in March 2002 Ted announced that he was quitting.